 Tip 2: Learn How To Rank For Rich Answers

-In 2017 it was found almost 20% of all of Google’s search result included rich answers.
-This number is only expected to grow in 2020.
 Therefore, learning how to optimize your pages to trigger rankings with rich answers is very important and will become even more important over time.
 Most website owners have trouble ranking for rich answers because it is a new concept that involves more than just ranking number 1 in the organic search results.
-In fact, many rich answers come from the number 2 and number 3 slots.
+Many rich answers come from the number 2 and number 3 slots.
 Rich answers can even come from results as low as number 10.
-When employing rich answer on your site, you need to employ five basic strategies for maximum success.
+When employing rich answers on your site, you need to employ five basic strategies for maximum success.

 Make sure you rank in the top 10.

 This involves nothing more than traditional SEO tactics.
 Without a top 10 ranking, you can guarantee a web page has little chance of becoming a rich answer.
-Top 3 results will give you the best chance though so it’s best to aim for that
+The top 3 results will give you the best chance though, so it’s best to aim for that.

 Start your sentences with a question or command word.